mmeyer2k/mmeyer2k.github.io/_posts/2016-02-28-one-laravel-5-instance-to-rule-them-all.md

 Now when a request comes into example.com (or where ever) Laravel will run and execute the /resources/routes/example.php file.
 Laravel should be working as usual now.

 #### Some things will break!
-Route caching will certainly no longer work.
-Things like asset publishing may be more complicated.
+Route caching, asset publishing and some unit testing features will certainly no longer work.
+But this is a small price to pay when porting a large, multi-domain legacy application to Laravel.

 Enjoy!